rhombus-dev-team/rhombus-bitcore-node/docs/services/bitcoind.md

-# Particl Service
+# Rhombus Service

-The Particl Service is a Node.js interface to [Particl Core](https://github.com/particl/particl-core) for querying information about the particl block chain.
-It will manage starting and stopping `particld` or connect to several running `particld` processes.
-It uses an instance of a Particl with additional indexes enabled for querying information about addresses and blocks.
+The Rhombus Service is a Node.js interface to [Rhombus Core](https://github.com/rhombus/rhombus-core) for querying information about the rhombus block chain.
+It will manage starting and stopping `rhombusd` or connect to several running `rhombusd` processes.
+It uses an instance of a Rhombus with additional indexes enabled for querying information about addresses and blocks.
 Results are cached for performance and there are several additional API methods added for common queries.

 ## Configuration

-The default configuration will include a "spawn" configuration in "particld".
-This defines the location of the block chain database and the location of the `particld` daemon executable.
-The below configuration points to a local clone of `particl`, and will start `particld` automatically with your Node.js application.
+The default configuration will include a "spawn" configuration in "rhombusd".
+This defines the location of the block chain database and the location of the `rhombusd` daemon executable.
+The below configuration points to a local clone of `rhombus`, and will start `rhombusd` automatically with your Node.js application.

 ```json
   "servicesConfig": {